sparkflows/sparkflows-docs/docs/user-guide/concepts/workflows/executing-workflows.rst

 Workflow JSON
 --------------

-In Fire Insights, workflows are saved as JSON Strings.
+In Sparkflows, workflows are saved as JSON Strings.

 The View JSON Workflow page of the workflow displays the JSON representations of the workflow.